Heathrow Airport returning to normal as investigations ordered into power outage

 She said “Heathrow, National Grid, and our emergency services have worked swiftly to get people travelling again” but added: “Whilst Heathrow is back to business, some disruption is expected over coming days as things get back to normal so I encourage anyone travelling to check with their airlines and plan their journeys.”

+In its appraisal of operational risk at the airport, Jacobs said provision of on-site generation and other measures to ensure resilient supply appeared “to be adequate” to enable Heathrow “to withstand and recover from interruptions to supply”.

+It added that the airport operated “within risk parameters that are not excessive or unusual for an airport of its type”.

-Thousands of homes were left without power and more than 100 people were evacuated after a transformer within the substation caught fire.
+Thousands of homes were left without power and more than 100 people were evacuated after a transformer within the substation caught fire late on Thursday.

 Heathrow is Europe’s largest airport, with more than 83.9 million passengers travelling through its terminals in 2024, and around 200,000 passengers have been affected by Friday’s closure.